graphql/graphql-spec/spec/Section 3 -- Type System.md

 - If {type} is a List type or Non-Null type:
   - Let {unwrappedType} be the unwrapped type of {type}.
   - Return IsOutputType({unwrappedType})
-- If {type} is a Scalar, Object, Interface, Union, or Enum type:
+- If {type} is a Scalar, Object, Interface, Union, Intersection, or Enum type:
   - Return {true}
 - Return {false}